Microorganisms

 This makes all rabbits, regardless of where they live, prone to get infected.

-Another very important way of protecting your rabbits is by vaccinations.
-Vaccination does not guarantee that the rabbit will not contract the disease, but it greatly improves the chance of survival.
+Vaccination does not guarantee that the rabbit will not get infected, but it greatly improves the chance of survival.

 If you want to learn more about myxomatosis you can read: